bdmendes/bdmendes.github.io/content/artifacts/2025/2025-02-11-scala-workshop.md

 ---
 title: "Rethinking programming: an introduction to functional programming with Scala"
-description: Support material for my Scala workshop given in ENEI 2025 @ FEUP/ISEP.
+description: Support material for my Scala workshop given in ENEI 2025 at FEUP/ISEP.
 ---

 class: center, middle, inverse, small-images